wwagner4/Minim/README.md

 The binaries can be downloaded from [bintray](https://bintray.com/wwagner4/maven/minim/view).

-Click the 'SET ME UP!' on the download page to learn how to integrate minim using your favourite build system (maven, gradle, ...).
+Click the 'SET ME UP!' button on the download page to learn how to integrate minim using your favourite build system (maven, gradle, ...) or have a look at the example projects.

 Version 1.0.0 is a branch of ddf/Minim Release 2.2.2